vitorreus/betterWikipedia/README.md

 TODO:
-* Middle-mouse clicks and similar actions to open link in new tab should open them in new tab
+* Persistent links across browsers restart (Use the hash to save an array of open sections)
 * Do a better query of the wikipedia API
 * Nested queries
 * Expand current content